lagoshny/ngx-hateoas-client/README.md

 As described before to work with resources you can use built-in [HateoasResourceService](#built-in-hateoasresourceservice)  or create [custom resource service](#resource-service).

->Only difference in methods signature between built-in HateoasResourceService and custom resource service is built-in service always has a resource name as the first method param.
+>Difference in methods signature between built-in HateoasResourceService and custom resource service is built-in service always has a resource name as the first method param but can use without creating custom resource service

-**No matter which a service you choose you will have the same resource methods.**

-___
-#### Resource service presets
+### Resource service presets

 Examples of usage resource service methods rely on this presets.